HireAbo/awesome-interview-questions-5000-jobs/Engineering/Civil Engineering/Traffic Engineer.md

 Welcome to the Traffic Engineer Interview Preparation !
 This resource is designed to help you ace your Traffic Engineer interviews with confidence.

+A Traffic Engineer is a specialized role within the field of Civil Engineering that focuses on the design, analysis, and management of transportation systems.
+They are responsible for ensuring the safe and efficient movement of people, goods, and vehicles on roads, highways, and other transportation networks.
+Traffic Engineers utilize their knowledge of traffic flow, road geometry, signals, and signage to improve traffic operations and reduce congestion.
+They also play a crucial role in the planning and design of transportation infrastructure, including the development of new roads, intersections, and traffic management systems.
+Overall, Traffic Engineers play a vital role in enhancing transportation systems for the benefit of the community and ensuring public safety.

 ## 🚀 Overview

 Whether you're a seasoned Traffic Engineer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Traffic Engineer interviews to help you prepare and succeed.